openeuropa/oe_whitelabel/modules/oe_whitelabel_search/README.md

 ## Requirements

-To be able to enable this module you will have to provide the dependent modules in your projects composer.json
+Search suggestions (autocomplete) is optional, to enable this you will have to provide dependent modules in your projects composer.json

 ```
 composer require drupal/search_api